Avaiga/taipy-getting-started/steps/explain_md/step_2_on_change.md

 <|{dataset_week}|chart|type=bar|x=Date|y=Value|height=100%|width=100%|>
 """

-# The on_change is the function that is called when any variable is changed
+# on_change is the function that is called when any variable is changed
 def on_change(state, var_name: str, var_value):
     if var_name == 'n_week':
         # Update the dataset when the slider is moved